A halloumi burger makes for a perfect vegetarian patty, this version features the classic North African flavours of sumac, harissa & zaatar.

 - Cut the halloumi cheese into slices that are good to fit on a bun.

-- Pour the olive oil over these slices and then rub in the zaatar.
+- Pour the olive oil and lemon over these slices and then sprinkle over the sumac.

 - Place in the fridge and allow to sit whilst we make the onions.

-- Heat the oil for the onions over a medium heat.
+- Heat the oil for the onions over a medium high heat.

 - Drop the onions into to pan with the oil and allow to cook for 10 mins.

-- Add in the Harissa Paste and stir to combine.
+- Add in the Harissa paste and a pinch of salt, then stir to combine.

-- Reduce the heat to medium low and then cook for a further 50 mins stirring occasionally.
+- Reduce the heat to low-medium and then cook for a further 50 mins stirring occasionally.

 - When the onions are almost done slice your tomatoes into thick 1cm slices.

 - Chop the frisee lettuce and refresh in iced water.